Thailand Travel Tips by Samui Explorer

 Thai Noodle Soup

 Do yourself a favor and sit down at a Noodle Soup Cart and have a tasty Thai delight.
-See the image you should look out for below.
+Please refer to the image provided below.

 There will be a variety of condiments, vinegar, sugar, and chili in a tub; simply add and taste.
 Some stalls will have a tray of vegetables and herbs to add.